Garry Lyon and Tim Watson took on some questions without notice to tackle the latest footy issues on SEN Breakfast this morning.

 If Michael Voss went to Collingwood to start his coaching career and Nathan Buckley to Brisbane, would they be in a different position today?

 Watson: “Yes, they would be.
-I think that pieces around Nathan Buckley at the time he entered the Collingwood coaching position were better.
+I think the pieces around Nathan Buckley at the time he entered the Collingwood coaching position were better.

 “Their list was better at that time which gave him a bit of breathing space at the front end of his contract.